JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>True End Stuff</summary>
    There is no way to even get the first flag without a guide or dumb luck, not to say reaching True End.
 So that's how the devs ensure you to reach the Mayuri ending on first playthrough.
 The scenes with Kurisu are great.
 The key is to pay attention to her messages as you are advancing with other girls.
-Very fitting for the true girl in the game.
+Very fitting for the one true girl of the game.
 	<br><br>
 	The story would be pretty good if it ended at Beta worldline, it is a tragedy in the core - a story about the transience of precious memories, just like the summer that never was.
 But it is set up so that you feel something still falls short and there is supposed to be a victory at the end.
 This allows True Ending to be something anticipated, not something that might ruin the original ending.
 TE is still somewhat bittersweet as none of the lab mems remember their time in Alpha, but it is the best outcome.
 	<br><br>